 Medicines are used to:

-Slow the rate at which symptoms worsen, though the benefit from using these drugs may be small
+Slow the rate at which symptoms worsen, though the benefit from using these medicines may be small

 Control problems with behavior, such as loss of judgment or confusion